 The risk itself is the possibility of an event that is more or less likely to affect the achievement of the project goals: timing, cost or quality.

-Why do you need risk management in your business?
-Implementing Agile frameworks
+Why do you need risk management in your particular business?

-The need for risk management arises even at the initial stages of the project, when we need to make complex decisions, for example, at the stage of developing a new product, or when making changes.
+The need for risk management arises even at the initial stages of the project.
+When you need to make complex decisions, for example, at the stage of developing a new product, or when making changes to the product.

-In most project management systems, there is a clear understanding that risk assessment and management are an important part of the initial process.
+In most project management systems, there is a clear understanding that risk assessment and management are important parts of the initial steps of working on a project.

 At first glance, it may seem that there is no exact place for a risk management component in the Agile methodology.
 But in fact, Agile is effectively used for risk management, and that’s why: